-In the MBTI personality type indicator, T (Thinking, thinking type) and F (Feeling, feeling type) represent the information processing methods that individuals tend to use when making decisions.
-This dimension reflects whether individuals tend to rely more on logic and objective information (T-type) or pay more attention to personal values and emotions (F-type) when faced with choices.
+Among the MBTI personality type indicators, T (Thinking, thinking type) and F (Feeling, feeling type) represent the information processing methods that individuals tend to use when making decisions.
+This dimension reflects whether individuals tend to rely more on logic and objective information (T-shaped) when facing choices, or pay more attention to personal values and emotions (F-shaped).

-If you still don’t know your MBTI personality type or want to retest whether your personality type has changed, PsycTest officially provides a free MBTI Type 16 Professional Personality Test, which we hope will be helpful to you.
+If you don’t know your MBTI personality type or want to retest your personality type, PsycTest Quiz officially provides a free MBTI Type 16 professional personality test, I hope it will be helpful to you.

-MBTI Type 16 Personality Test Address (Free Version):https://m.psyctest.cn/mbti/
+MBTI Type 16 Personality Test Address (Free Version) : https://m.psychtest.cn/mbti/

 Characteristics of T-type personality (Thinking) in MBTI

-T-shaped individuals tend to rely on logic and objective facts when making decisions.
-They typically gather relevant information and use logical reasoning to evaluate the validity or realism of various options.
-When T-shaped individuals manage relationships, they usually use fairness and efficiency as their main methods.
-Their enthusiasm stems from respect for others, not emotional dependence.
-T-shaped individuals may feel uncomfortable with emotional reactions because emotions do not always follow the rational paths they value.
-Still, that doesn’t mean they don’t have emotions, it’s just that they prefer to make decisions from a rational perspective.
+T-type individuals tend to rely on logic and objective facts when making decisions.
+They usually collect relevant information and use logical reasoning to evaluate the validity or reality of various choices.
+When managing T-type individual relationships, fairness and efficiency are usually the main methods.
+Their enthusiasm comes from respect for others, not emotional dependence.
+T-type individuals may feel uncomfortable with emotional responses because emotions do not always follow the rational path they value.
+Nevertheless, this does not mean that they have no emotions, they are more willing to make decisions from a rational perspective.

-Contrary to T-type, F-type individuals will consider more personal values and emotions when making decisions.
-When they deal with problems, they consider the impact of decisions on interpersonal relationships and emphasize harmony and emotional connections with others.
-F-type individuals are usually better at and more willing to deal with people-related problems, and their decision-making process will include consideration of the emotions of others.
-Type F individuals believe that emotions are an important part of human experience, and they value and value their own emotions as well as the emotions of others.
+In contrast to T-type, F-type individuals consider their personal values and emotions more when making decisions.
+When dealing with problems, they consider the impact of decision-making on relationships and emphasize the emotional connection between harmony and others.
+Type F individuals are usually better at and are more willing to deal with human-related issues, and their decision-making process involves considerations about other people's emotions.
+Type F individuals believe that emotions are an important part of human experience, and they value and value their own emotions and the emotions of others.

 The difference between T-type personality and F-type personality

-• T type: Prefer rationality, logic and objective analysis.
-They pay more attention to facts, principles and rules and like to solve problems through logical reasoning.
+- T-shaped : tends to rational, logical and objective analysis.
+They focus more on facts, principles and rules, and like to solve problems through logical reasoning.

-• F type: Prefers sensibility, emotion and interpersonal relationships.
-They pay more attention to people’s emotions, values and interpersonal harmony, and like to solve problems through empathy and understanding.
+- Type F : tends to be sensual, emotional and interpersonal relationships.
+They pay more attention to people's emotions, values and interpersonal harmony, and like to solve problems through empathy and understanding.

 2. Decision-making method:

-• T type: When making decisions, they are more inclined to weigh the pros and cons, analyze the pros and cons, and pursue objectivity and fairness.
+- T-shaped : When making decisions, we tend to weigh the pros and cons, analyze the pros and cons, and pursue objectivity and fairness.

-• F type: When making decisions, they are more inclined to consider other people’s feelings, values and interpersonal relationships, and pursue harmony.
+- Type F : When making decisions, you are more inclined to consider other people’s feelings, values and interpersonal relationships and pursue harmony.

 3. Communication style: